ACLU of Delaware Legal Director Job Posting

 The Legal Director’s essential duties and responsibilities include, but are not limited to the following:

-- Maintaining and developing our aggressive impact litigation and advocacy docket, which advances the ACLU-DE strategic priorities and responds to civil rights and civil liberties threats.
+- Maintaining and developing our impact litigation and advocacy docket, which advances the ACLU-DE strategic priorities and responds to civil rights and civil liberties threats.

 - Managing all aspects of the litigation program, including coordinating the selection of cases, overseeing the investigation and development of cases before commencing litigation; building litigation teams with in-house lawyers, private lawyers, and nonprofit partners; directly engaging in litigation in federal and state court; and overseeing ongoing litigation.